 The woman immediately called her husband at the car-dealership where he worked to tell him what she’d

-As it turns out, the boy had been sending out via E-mail on the Internet a type of 'chain-letter' to E-mail addresses that he obtained off of the Internet.
-Everyday after school for the past 2 months, he had been doing this right on his computer in his bedroom.
+As it turns out, the boy had been sending out via E-mail on the Internet a type of ‘chain-letter’ to E-mail addresses that he obtained off of the Internet.
+Everyday after school for the past

 “I just got the E-mail one day and I figured what the heck, I put my name on it like the instructions said and I started sending it out”, says the clever 15-year-old.